Welcome to the Chemistry Department at Reigate College.

-11. Research how emission and adsorption spectra can be generated and how they can be used to identify unknown elements.
+11. Research how emission and absorption spectra can be generated and how they can be used to identify unknown elements.

 12. Find out more about how Infrared spectroscopy works and how it can be used, starting with the link below.

 You should record your answers in a Word document and bring them with you at the beginning of term.
-If you don’t have access to a PC then please just write your answers into a note pad, and bring that with you instead.
+If you do not have access to a PC then please just write your answers onto lined paper, and bring that with you instead.